Nurse’s License Suspended For Patient Relationship

 The state has the ability to order a license suspension, impose fines and practice limitations, and require counseling or re-training for those who violate the rules of their professional license.
 In this case, the nurse’s license will be suspended for 18 months.
 After that period of time has passed, she can then petition the state to get her license back.
 However, before her license can be reinstated, she must pay a $1,000 fine and complete a course on ethics and professional boundaries.

-But that’s all.
+But that’s not all.
 She then faces disciplinary action from the state.
 She will be placed on probation for at least 12 months for “unprofessional conduct involving sexual misconduct.”

 Medical Professionals and Romantic Relationships